Kampus-Merdeka-Software-Engineering/km-feb24-balikpapan-13/README.md

 ## Contact Information
-For any inquiries or further information, please contact any of the team members.
+For any inquiries or further information, please contact any of the team members through our website.

 ---